-This cakey cookie originates from North-Eastern France and has a typical lemon aroma.
+These cakey cookies originate from North-Eastern France and have a typical lemon aroma.

 The recipe is fairly simple.
 A variation is the addition of some ground nuts like almonds or hazel nut.